data-bootcamp-v4/lab-python-error-handling-extra/README.md

 ## Getting Started

-Complete the challenges in the notebook.
+Complete the challenges in the `src` directory.
 Follow the instructions and add your code and explanations as necessary.

 ## Submission